coleifer/huey/docs/consumer.rst

     every second, but you can increase the interval to as much as 60 seconds.

 ``-u``, ``--utc``
-    Indicates that the consumer should use UTC time for all tasks, crontabs and scheduling.
+    Indicates that the consumer should use UTC time for crontabs.
     Default is True, so it is not actually necessary to use this option.

-``--localtime``
+``-o``, ``--localtime``
-    Indicates that the consumer should use localtime for all tasks.
+    Indicates that the consumer should use localtime for crontabs.
     The default behavior is to use UTC everywhere.

 Examples
 ^^^^^^^^